Configuration

 threads Number of parallel threads

-trustHeaders Specify whether file headers are trustworthy
+deep Specify whether file headers are trustworthy

 output (info)